cran-task-views/MetaAnalysis/MetaAnalysis.md

     and univariate methods (diagnostic odds ratio and Lehman model) as well as the bivariate method due to Reitsma.
 Meta-regression is provided.
 Graphical facilities are also available.
--   `r pkg("Metatron")` provides a method for the Reitsma model incuding the case of an imperfect reference standard.
 -   `r pkg("bamdit")` provides Bayesian meta-analysis with a bivariate random effects model (using JAGS to implement the MCMC method).
 Graphical methods are provided.